-- The individual's record must also include each week's programming/service schedule in order to document the provision of the required amount of skills training and support activities. - 2.
-Weekly progress notes must be entered in the individual's record to enable the monitoring of the individual's progress toward IRP and recovery goals. - 3.
-The record should include health issues and how they are being addressed; appointments for psychiatric and medical care that are scheduled for the individual; attendance at other treatments such as addictive diseases counseling that staff may be assisting individual to attend; assistance provided to the individual to help him or her reach recovery goals; and the individual's participation in other recovery activities. - 4.
-Each note must be signed and dated and must include the professional designation of the individual making the entry. - 5.
+The organization must develop and maintain sufficient written documentation to support the AD Semi-Independent Residential Service for which billing is made.
+This documentation, at a minimum, must confirm that the individual for whom billing is requested was a resident of the AD Semi-Independent Residential Service on the date of service.
+The individual's record must also include each week's programming/service schedule in order to document the provision of service.
+Weekly progress notes must be entered in the individual's record to enable the monitoring of the individual's progress toward IRP and recovery goals.
+The record should include health issues and how they are being addressed; appointments for psychiatric and medical care that are scheduled for the Documentation individual; attendance at other treatments such as mental health counseling that staff may be assisting individual to attend; assistance provided to the Requirements individual to help him or her reach recovery goals; and the Individual's participation in other recovery activities.
+Each note must be signed and dated and must include the professional designation of the individual making the entry.
 Documentation must be legible and concise and include the printed name and the signature of the service provider.
-The name, title, and credentials of the individual providing the service must reflect the staffing requirements established for the Intensive Residential Service being delivered.
+The name, title, and credentials of the individual providing the service must reflect the staffing requirements established for the AD Semi-Independent Residential Service being delivered.
+Providers are required to have qualifying verified diagnosis present in the individual's record prior to the initiation of services.
+Progress notes must be entered in the individual's record to enable the monitoring of progress toward recovery goals and to reflect the Individualized Recovery Plan implementation.